Azure/azure-sdk-for-java/sdk/identity/azure-identity-extensions/Azure-Database-for-PostgreSQL-README.md

 ### Cloud Configuration

-Credentials default to authenticating to the Azure Active Directory endpoint for Azure Public Cloud.
+Credentials default to authenticating to the Microsoft Entra endpoint for Azure Public Cloud.
 To access resources in other clouds, such as Azure Government or a private cloud, configure credentials with the `azure.authorityHost` argument.
 [AzureAuthorityHosts](https://docs.microsoft.com/java/api/com.azure.identity.azureauthorityhosts?view=azure-java-stable) defines authorities for well-known clouds: